rockysx27/AirlineTycoon/README.md

 * Do not remember selected kerosene quality for auto purchase (was an undocumented and convoluted 'feature')

 Bug fixes:
-* Fixed problem where no competent personal can be found in long running games
 * Fixed frozen windows on laptop
 * Integer overflow fixed when emitting lots of stock (resulted in loosing money when emitting)
 * Fixed formula for credit limit